shane5ul/pyReSpect-time/README.md

 It containts a third module `common.py` which contains utilities required by both `contSpec.py` and `discSpec.py`.

-In addition to the python modules, jupyter notebooks `interactContSpec.ipynb` and `interactDiscSpec.ipynb` are also included.
+In addition to the python modules, jupyter notebook `interactContSpec.ipynb` is also included.
 These allow the user to experiment with parameter settings interactively.

 ### Input Files